-Serious side effects and what to do about them Talk to your healtl Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help UNCOMMON Chest pain or symptoms of a possible heart rhythm disturbance / dizziness, palpitations, fainting or seizures, you should seek immediate medical attention ✓ √ RARE Pancreatitis / persistent, severe abdominal pain with or without vomiting ✓ Severe hypoglycemia / disorientation, loss of consciousness, and seizures ✓ ✓ Severe form of allergic reaction (anaphylactic reaction) with symptoms of breathing problems, swelling of throat and face, and fast heart beat.
+Serious side effects and what to do about them Talk to your health Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help UNCOMMON Chest pain or symptoms of a possible heart rhythm disturbance / dizziness, palpitations, fainting or seizures, you should seek immediate medical attention ✓ ✓ RARE Pancreatitis / persistent, severe abdominal pain with or without vomiting ✓ Severe hypoglycemia / disorientation, loss of consciousness, and seizures ✓ ✓ Severe form of allergic reaction (anaphylactic reaction) with symptoms of breathing problems, swelling of throat and face, and fast heart beat.
 You should seek immediate medical attention ✓ ✓ Cases of inflammation of the pancreas (pancreatitis).
 Pancreatitis can be a serious, potentially life-threatening medical condition.
-Stop taking Victoza® and contact your doctor immediately, if you notice any of the following serious side effects: severe and persistent pain in the abdomen (stomach area) which might reach through your back, as well as nausea and vomiting, as it could be a sign of an inflamed pancreas (pancreatitis). ✓ √ VERY RARE Thyroid tumour / lump in the neck, difficulty in swallowing difficulty in breathing or persistent hoarseness √
+Stop taking Victoza® and contact your doctor immediately, if you notice any of the following serious side effects: severe and persistent pain in the abdomen (stomach area) which might reach through your back, as well as nausea and vomiting, as it could be a sign of an inflamed pancreas (pancreatitis). √ √ VERY RARE Thyroid tumour / lump in the neck, difficulty in swallowing, difficulty in breathing or persistent hoarseness ✓ UNKNOWN Cutaneous amyloidosis: lumps under the skin ✓ to interfere with your daily activities, talk to your healthcare professional.

-If you have a troublesome symptom or side effect that is not listed here or becomes bad enough to interfere with your daily activities, talk to your healthcare professional.
+If you have a troublesome symptom or side effect that is not listed here or becomes bad enough